 Despite the challenges encountered in the past year, Royal Life Saving has remained dedicated to granting communities access to high-quality education and training solutions.
 The upheavals in the sector in recent years have necessitated the delivery of top-tier programs and services to ensure that our communities are catered for by skilled and accredited sector employees.
-In FY 2022-23 alone, Royal Life Saving TAS fulfilled over 2,129 vocational outcomes.
+In FY 2022-23 alone, Royal Life Saving ACT fulfilled over 3,850 vocational outcomes.

-Recognising the transient nature of the aquatic sector workforce, we have broadened our offerings to include full qualifications which will be made available to sector employees in 2024.
+Recognising the transient nature of the aquatic sector workforce, we have broadened our offerings to include full qualifications.
 This strategic shift gives participants the opportunity to become "multi-skilled," increasing their appeal to potential employers and paving the way for management roles within the aquatic, sport, and recreation industries.

 Throughout 2022-23, Royal Life Saving continued to support initiatives encouraging Australians of all backgrounds, ages, and abilities to engage in active aquatic pursuits.
-Our key educational solutions, such as Swim and Survive, remained popular and widely utilised by schools and pools across Tasmania.
+Our key educational solutions, such as Swim and Survive, remained popular and widely utilised by schools and pools across the ACT.